Deborah Rudibaugh

 Why did you so severely not pass the test?

 I honestly don't know.
+I.

-I should have passed it because
+I don't know.
+I should have passed it because I didn't do anything.

+He stayed adamant the entire time, though.
 He had no idea that Jacob was going to be killed or exactly what took place.

+But he admits that he did know Jake was dead.
 In June 2017, he and his farmhand, Jeremy McDonald, had been working in the corral when they made a gruesome discovery.

-We were just cleaning out some of the corrals and Dave was out on a skid loader moving some manure and Steph was back there with him and, well, I heard the skid loader shut down
+We were just cleaning out some of the corrals, and Dave was out on a skid loader

-Dave and Steph standing over the pile of manure and I could see
+and walked back there, and there was Dave and Steph standing over the pile of manure, and I could see basically the upper torso and rib cage

 wrapped in plastic.

-Steph turned to instant panic
+Steph turned to instant panic and

-started just kind of screaming, yelling,
+started just kind of screaming, yelling.

-Just leave it alone, just leave it alone.
+Just leave it alone.
+Just leave it alone.

 Mom said it's illegal wild game that Jake shot like a bear.